Company restructuring:

 The best reason for company restructuring (according to us)

 As we’ve seen, organizational restructuring can be about improving financial performance or adapting to market changes.
-But there is a better reason to adopt a new structure: to create a better place to work.
+But there's a better reason to adopt a new structure: to create a better place to work.
 A place where employees are valued and autonomous, where hierarchy isn’t in the way of growth.
-Both on a personal level and on a company level.
-This also helps with employee retention or battle high levels of turnover.
+Restructuring can foster a more inclusive and transparent culture by flattening hierarchies, empowering employees, and promoting collaboration.
+The result is a more innovative, motivated workforce and a healthier, more enjoyable work environment.

 Restructuring can clear the way for a more democratic workplace, where decisions are made collectively.
 Where every voice matters.
 It can also lead to more flexible work arrangements, allowing employees to work in ways that best suit their needs and lifestyles.
 And let’s not forget about fun — who says work can’t be enjoyable?
 Restructuring can help create a engaging work environment where people find more purpose in what they do.